 - Rat-bite Fever – Rat-bite fever is transmitted through a bite, scratch, or another direct contact with a rat – dead or alive.

-- Salmonellosis – Like Leptospirosis, you can contract Salmonellosis through consuming infected water, but it can also be transmitted through food as well, which is why you should throw away any food containers that look like they’ve been broken into.
+- Salmonellosis – Like Leptospirosis, you can contract Salmonellosis through consuming infected water.
+Still, it can also be transmitted through food as well, which is why you should throw away any food containers that look like they’ve been broken into.

 Indirectly Transmitted Diseases